janus/neighbor/README.md

 they will send their profile back.

 1. This is the format that the payload would look at the Ping (initiator of multicast)
 	- base64 ecode and decode are used
 	- ed25519 is used for hash signature and verification
 	- Hello_message ::= "ipv4_hello" Or "ipv4_hello_tunnel"
 	- Hello_message is not encoded , just plane ascii.
 	- It is the playload header.
 	- Each individual item in the payload is separated by empty space

 	- Following the header are
 		- public_key ::= encoded public_key
 		- ip_address ::= encoded ip_address
 		- udp_port ::= encoded udp_port
 		- created_time_utc ::= encoded timestamp
 		- seqnum ::= integer
 The above payload is hash signed and the hash result appended to the above.

-2.At the Pong (daemon).
+2. At the Pong (daemon).
 	- It reads the above , if header is correct, it then splits the received message
 	- It would verify the hash sign using public key.
 It passes, it would build and send return payload
 	- base64 ecode and decode are used